 Citi Forward Card for College Students.
 This rewards card issued by Citi (NYSE:C) gives you 2,500 bonus points when you spend $500 within the first 3 months of card membership.
 You will also earn additional points for every dollar you spend on restaurants, book stores, video rental stores, movie theaters and record stores.
 Earn 1 point for every dollar you spend on other purchases.
 Receive 100 points each month that you stay within your credit limit and pay your bills on time.
 Enjoy 0% intro APR on purchases for the first 7 months.
 After this introductory APR period your APR will be 13.99%-23.99% depending on your creditworthiness.
 Read our review of Citi Forward Card for College Students here.

 Citi Dividend Card for College Students.
 Earn 5% bonus cash back from Citi in quarterly categories with previous enrollment.
 Free enrollment each quarter for new categories that earn additional cash back.
 Earn a full 1% cash back on all other purchases.
+You can earn up to $300 total in cash back rewards during the calendar year.
 No Annual Fee and no co-signer required.
-Enjoy 0% intro APR on purchases for the first 7 months, and 13.99%-23.99% APR after that.
+Enjoy 0% intro APR on purchases for the first 7 months, and 13.99%-23.99% variable APR after that.
 Read our review of Citi Dividend Card for College Students here.